gecko-robotics/pygecko/README.rst

 image_view           Y       subscribe to image messages and display them for debugging mjpeg-server         Y       create a web server which serves up an mjpeg stream from a camera.
-Any web browser on any device can see this stream (easier than image_view) video.py             Y       capture images or a video clip from a camera wevserver.py         N       serve up a web page containing debugging and status info for the robot
+Any web browser on any device can see this stream (easier than image_view) video.py             Y       capture images or a video clip from a camera webserver.py         N       serve up a web page containing debugging and status info for the robot bag_play/record      Y       saves messages to a file so they can be replayed off-line later twist_keyboard       Y       simple keyboard interface to send twist messages to a robot
 ==================== ======= ================

 **Note:** Please take stable with a grain of salt ... all of this is still in major development.